fwip/mtg_pronouns/reworded_cards.md

 Cumulative upkeep {2} (At the beginning of your upkeep, put an age counter on this permanent, then sacrifice it unless you pay its upkeep cost for each age counter on it.)

-When Heart of Bogardan's cumulative upkeep isn't paid, it deals X damage to target player and each creature they controls, where X is twice the number of age counters on Heart of Bogardan minus two.
+When Heart of Bogardan's cumulative upkeep isn't paid, it deals X damage to target player and each creature they control, where X is twice the number of age counters on Heart of Bogardan minus two.

 Heartbeat of Spring 2G
 ---------------

 **Enchantment**

-Whenever a player taps a land for mana, they adds one mana to their mana pool of any type that land produced.
+Whenever a player taps a land for mana, that player adds one mana to their mana pool of any type that land produced.

 Heat Wave 2R
 ---------------